Josh Johnson (quarterback): Cincinnati Bengals (first stint)

 On March 21, 2013, Johnson signed with the Cincinnati Bengals.
-He was released on May 12, 2014.
+He finished the 2013 season with seven carries for 20 yards.
+Johnson was released on May 12, 2014.

 San Francisco 49ers (second stint)

-Johnson signed with the 49ers in May 2014.
-He was released on September 20, 2014, re-signed on September 23, released again on October 10, 2014, and re-signed on October 14, 2014.
-Johnson was repeatedly signed and released to give the 49ers a 54th roster spot.
+Johnson re-signed with the 49ers on May 15, 2014.
+He was released on September 20, but was re-signed three days later.
+Johnson was released again on October 10 and was re-signed four days later.
+He was repeatedly signed and released to give the 49ers a 54th roster spot.

 Cincinnati Bengals (second stint)

 Johnson was signed by the Bengals on April 2, 2015.
-He was released on August 25, 2015.
+He was released on August 25.

 New York Jets (first stint)

 Johnson signed with the New York Jets on August 27, 2015.
-He was released by the Jets on September 5, 2015.
+He was released nine days later.

 Indianapolis Colts

 On October 2, 2015, Johnson signed with the Indianapolis Colts due to an injury to starter Andrew Luck.
-He was released on October 5, 2015. but subsequently re-signed on October 7, 2015, and was released yet again on October 12, 2015.
+He was released three days later.
+Johnson was re-signed on October 7, but was released again five days later.